levine824/monorepo/README.md

 # monorepo
-An example of a golang-based monorepo
+a go project for monorepo